peerlibrary/peerlibrary/CONTRIBUTING.md

 * While reading the code if you do not understand anything, feel free to ask and then contribute a comment describing the code so that the next person will understand.
 * Sometimes there are stylistic or other non-critical issues with the code.
 Feel free to improve it.

 We are using GitHub and pull requests for development.
 If pull requests are new to you, see [this tutorial](https://help.github.com/articles/fork-a-repo) to find out how to fork and contribute to our repository.
+GitHub is build around [git](http://git-scm.com/).
+If you are unfamiliar with git, [this tutorial will help you](https://try.github.io/).
+Also familiarize yourself with general [version control vocabulary](http://producingoss.com/en/producingoss.html#vc-vocabulary).

 Before submitting a pull request, make sure that it follows these guidelines:
 * Make sure that your branch is based off of the `development` branch.
 The `development` branch is where active development happens.
 Development in `master` branch is done only for bugfixes and smaller features which do not change data and APIs.
 We cannot merge non-trivial patches off `master` branch.
 See [PeerLibrary development model](https://github.com/peerlibrary/peerlibrary/wiki/Development-Model) for more details.